 When you travel with your spouse, you have really great stories to tell about adventures all over this phenomenal planet.
 That time we climbed the Great Wall of China in the freezing rain or the moment I almost broke my leg following my husband down a ski run are now funny tales that we recount to our friends.
 And because we are constantly planning our next adventure, we also have these amazing conversations about life goals, bucket lists, and what we want to experience before we depart this great planet.

 Traveling with your spouse: When it goes wrong

 I’m not a marital counselor, so please take what I’m about to say for what it is… unsolicited advice from someone totally unqualified to give it.
 I realize that not everyone has the same experience when traveling with a significant other.
 Sometimes the fight doesn’t end.
 Sometimes you don’t make up.
 Sometimes the bond is broken, not strengthened.
 And sometimes your traveling story is not a fairy tale… it’s a nightmare.
 Traveling with your spouse or significant other will reveal their dark side… and yours.
 You will see each other in moments of weakness.
 And you will learn whether those weaknesses are things you can truly live with and accept.

 If you have already said “I Do” before realizing your spouse is not a compatible travel partner, it’s OK to say “I Don’t” to traveling together.
 I have several friends in happy, healthy relationships that travel separately.
 Over time, they have realized what works for them.
 And you too will realize what works for you.

-Do you travel with your spouse or significant other?
-If so, what have you learned traveling together?
+Do you enjoy traveling with your spouse or significant other?
+What have you learned traveling as a couple?
 Leave us a comment and let us know.